[ppml] Policy Proposal: IPv4 Transfer Policy Proposal

 audit prior to this exemption being reinstated through subsequent

 transfer pre-qualification.
-This will not extend the end of the
+This will not extend the end of the exemption.

 8.6.
 Simple IPv4 Transfers to or from Organizations Under Common

 If an IPv4 transferor or transferee is under common ownership or control